 Recently, the Centers for Disease Control and Prevention stated obesity in children aged 2 to 19 has almost tripled since 1980.
-Obesity is a major contributor to not only cancer but, diabetes, heart disease and other chronic illnesses.
+Obesity is a major contributor to not only cancer but, diabetes, heart disease, and other chronic illnesses.
 Our interpretation of these findings is in order to prevent cancer we must also fight obesity.
-Accomplishing this goal will take a collaborative effort from our schools, community programs and within the home.

 Recognizing healthy foods and physical activity are essential shields for good health and disease prevention the Generation Healthy project aims to provide learning opportunities in nutrition, literacy and various forms of physical activities; for families who reside in communities with a history of late cancer diagnosis and high mortality rates.